TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Related Works

-More recently, Jiang et al. \cite{jiang_2025_towards} introduced PhysioOmni, a multi-modal FM designed to handle a wide range of physiological signals such as EEG, ECG, EOG and EMG.
-For each modality, the authors use the same encoder as in LaBraM \cite{jiang_2024_labram} ($5.8$M parameters per modality, considering its smallest-Base version).
+Jiang et al. \cite{jiang_2025_towards} introduced PhysioOmni, a multi-modal FM covering EEG, ECG, EOG and EMG, based on the same encoder as in LaBraM \cite{jiang_2024_labram} ($5.8$M parameters per modality, considering its smallest-Base version).
 They adopt a decoupled multimodal tokenizer and masked signal modelling to ensure robustness under arbitrary missing modalities during inference.
 During pre-training, PhysioOmni relies on a fixed set of modalities (EEG, EOG, and EMG), which makes the architecture unsuitable for pre-training when one modality is missing.
-For downstream evaluation, the authors include 5-class sleep stage classification on the HMC \cite{alvarez_2021_hmc} dataset and gait kinematic regression on the FBM \cite{brantley_2018_fbm} dataset.
+Downstream evaluations include sleep stage classification \cite{alvarez_2021_hmc} and gait kinematic regression\cite{brantley_2018_fbm}.

-In this context, existing EMG FMs appear limited by the small number of explored downstream tasks, as well as by the lack of deployability on embedded platforms.
+In this context, existing EMG FMs are limited by the small number of explored downstream tasks, as well as by the lack of deployability on embedded platforms.
 TinyMyo is the first EMG FM to cover a broader range of downstream tasks with SoA performance, as will be extensively described in Section \ref{sec:Results}, while also being deployed on an ultra-low-power MCU.